blackbat13/stv_v2/README.md

 In *./examples* and *./tests/examples* there are several ready-to-use MAS specification files together with a proposed property (captured by ATL formula) for verification.

 Often, we would want to reason about different (data-)configurations of the same system.
-Using the templates we can parameterize the system specification, such that we only need to describe its dynamic behaviour.
+Using the templates we can parameterize the system specification, such that we only need to describe its dynamic behavior.
 A template can be fed with a configuration data to generate a concrete instance of a system.
 Moreover, their use is independent from the tool: one can choose any templating engine (of the myriads available) or even write a custom one from the scratch.

 Here, we utilize the [EJS](https://ejs.co/) templating engine.
 It has a CLI support, which is comes in handy for the tests/benchmarks that involve systems in multiple configurations.

 ```sh
 # EJS feeds the data (as a list of key:val pairs) to the template file to generate the output: